rhythm1950/Tesla-Clone/README.md

 # Tesla Website Clone
-This is a website of a Tech Agency.
+This is a clone of Tesla website.
 I have developed it using HTML, CSS, JavaScript.

 ### Deployment
 | Environment | Link |